-Motorcycle risks are evident from the very start: motorcycles are smaller and lighter than cars, and the motorcycle operator doesn’t have an enclosed protective space like a person driving a car.
-Motorcycles also are less visible to cars because of their smaller size and are more susceptible to road hazards like uneven surfaces.
+Motorcycle risks are clear from the very start: motorcycles are smaller and lighter than cars, and the motorcycle operator doesn’t have an enclosed protective space like a person driving a car.
+Motorcycles also are less visible to cars because of their smaller size and are more vulnerable to road hazards like uneven surfaces.

-Although every case is unique, liability in a motorcycle accident is typically determined by negligence.
-If a person acted carelessly on the road resulting in the injury of another person, he or she acted negligently and therefore is held liable.
+Although every case is unique, liability for a motorcycle accident is typically determined by negligence.
+If a person acted carelessly on the road and caused an accident, he or she was negligent and therefore is liable.

-Often times in motorcycle accidents involving a motorcycle and a car, it is the driver of the car who is negligent (refer to the risks of riding a motorcycle above).
-However, motorcycle riders can also be held liable for negligence like driving dangerously at high speeds or swerving in an out of traffic, causing a car to crash.
+Often times in accidents involving a motorcycle and a car, it is the driver of the car who is negligent (refer to the risks of riding a motorcycle above).
+However, motorcycle riders can also be liable for their negligence like driving dangerously at high speeds or swerving in and out of traffic, causing a car to crash.

-Remember, it is not up to you to determine liability – it is the role of a lawyer and judge.
-Morris Bart attorneys excel in handling motorcycle accident cases – call us today and read through our FAQs to help guide you towards experienced legal help.
+Remember, it isn’t your job to determine who is liable – this is the responsibility of a lawyer and judge.
+Morris Bart attorneys excel in handling motorcycle accident cases – call us today to help guide you towards experienced legal help.